stoneface86/tbengine/README.md

 # gbsoundengine

 Music/SFX engine for the gameboy.
-Also servers as the driver for my gameboy tracker, [trackerboy][trackerboy-link].
+Also serves as the driver for my gameboy tracker, [trackerboy][trackerboy-link].